 For example, a photographic work may be transformative, and therefore exempt from liability, if it incorporates the personal photograph of an individual into a larger collage of photographs that has been edited for color, contrast, perspective, and other artistic elements.
 Some states, such as Washington, expressly exempt certain creative works from liability, whereas others decide whether liability will attach on a case-by-case basis.

-Get a Free Invasion of Privacy Case Review
+Get an Invasion of Privacy Case Review

 Contact a qualified personal injury attorney to make sure your rights are protected.